haimkastner/unitsnet-js/Units.md

     -   *The strength of a signal expressed in decibels (dB) relative to one volt RMS.*
 - **Angle**
     -   *In geometry, an angle is the figure formed by two rays, called the sides of the angle, sharing a common endpoint, called the vertex of the angle.*
-- **ApparentEnergy**
-    -   *A unit for expressing the integral of apparent power over time, equal to the product of 1 volt-ampere and 1 hour, or to 3600 joules.*
-- **ApparentPower**
-    -   *Power engineers measure apparent power as the magnitude of the vector sum of active and reactive power.
-Apparent power is the product of the root-mean-square of voltage and current.*
 - **Area**
     -   *Area is a quantity that expresses the extent of a two-dimensional surface or shape, or planar lamina, in the plane.
 Area can be understood as the amount of material with a given thickness that would be necessary to fashion a model of the shape, or the amount of paint necessary to cover the surface with a single coat.[1]
 It is the two-dimensional analog of the length of a curve (a one-dimensional concept) or the volume of a solid (a three-dimensional concept).*
 - **AreaDensity**